EastsidePreparatorySchool/Krios-2019-Hunt-the-Wumpus/README.md

 # Krios-2019-Hunt-The-Wumpus
 The official repository for *Krios*, a Hunt the Wumpus game created by Option 2 Games.

+If you'd like to play the game, you can find it on [Itch.io](https://option2game.itch.io/krios)

 ## Status
 **Please be aware that this project is under heavy development!**